adelsarvary/Balconnect/README.md

 The birth & initial development of Balconnect took place during my 'Design for Emergent Futures' Master's course (MDEF), in 2020, under the caring wings of the wonderful teaching staff at the Institute for Advanced Architecture of Catalunya (IaaC) & at Elisava School of Design and Engineering in Barcelona, Spain.

-Balconnect has since been growing into an Open Science project, thanks to the amazing help of my Open Science mentor Emma Karoune, and the founders and community of Open Life Science.
+Balconnect has since been growing into an Open Science project, thanks to the amazing help of my mentor [Emma Karoune](https://github.com/EKaroune), and the founders and community of [Open Life Science](https://github.com/open-life-science).

-For further information about the growing list of people and communities I am greatly thankful for, please see 'Acknowledgements'.
+For further information about the growing list of people and communities I am greatly thankful for, please see [Acknowledgements](https://github.com/adelsarvary/Balconnect/blob/main/Acknowledgements.md).

 In case you are interested in hopping in the front seat with me, please do reach out!